What can I do for you?

 As a human proofreader, I am better placed to spot errors in context than an AI grammar and spellchecker.
 The human brain has the advantage of common sense over the computer.

-To help give an idea of pricing for a professional proofreader, the Chartered Institute of Editing and Proofreading (CIEP) offer the suggestion of £30.75 as a minimum hourly rate.
+To help give clients an idea of pricing for a professional proofreader, the suggestion from the Chartered Institute of Editing and Proofreading (CIEP) is £30.75 as a minimum hourly rate.

 Proof-editing

-Proof-editing is a relatively new term to describe the combination of a copy-edit and proofread.
-It is a kind of hybrid of copy-editing and proofreading.
+Proof-editing is a relatively new term which describes the combination of a copy-edit and proofread.
+It is a kind of hybrid which combines copy-editing and proofreading.

 This can be especially useful if your budget is tight and your text needs just that bit more work than a proofread.
 Sometimes it is only when an editor sees the project that it becomes clear that the text is not quite ready for the final proofreading stage.